A Clustering Approach for Basket Trials Based on Treatment Response Trajectories: Method

 \subsection{Hierarchical Bayesian Modeling within Clusters}

-After clustering is performed based on the feature vectors constructed from the weighted final-state probabilities and the observed ORR, baskets assigned to the same cluster are analyzed jointly using a hierarchical Bayesian model.
-Importantly, information borrowing is conducted only for the primary efficacy endpoint, namely the objective response rate (ORR), and not for the full tumor response categories (CR, PR, SD, PD), which are used exclusively for clustering.
+After clustering is performed based on the feature vectors constructed from the weighted final-state probabilities and the observed ORR, baskets assigned to the same estimated cluster are analyzed jointly using a hierarchical Bayesian model.
+Importantly, information borrowing is conducted only for the primary efficacy endpoint, namely the ORR, and not for the full tumor response categories (CR, PR, SD, PD), which are used exclusively for clustering.
+This separation between the clustering stage and the borrowing stage is intentional.
+In basket trials, efficacy decisions are typically based on a prespecified primary endpoint such as the ORR, whereas response trajectories provide auxiliary information about similarity across baskets.
+Accordingly, trajectory information is used to construct data-driven borrowing groups, while Bayesian borrowing itself is performed only for the primary efficacy endpoint.